-Activity Time Description/Prompt Materials Mindset Message 10 min Play the mindset video, Believe in Yourself , https://www.youcubed.org/weeks/week-4-grade-6-8/ Mindset Video day 2, Believe in Yourself Explore Pixel Aliens 15 min Introduce the problem.
+Activity Time Description/Prompt Materials Mindset Message 10 min Play the mindset video.
+Mindset Video Explore Pixel Aliens 15 min Introduce the problem.
 Let students explore one or both of the Pixel Aliens.
 What is the lowest score they can get for each?
 Pixel Aliens Handouts Math journal Colored pencils (optional) Calculator (optional) Discussion of Pixel Aliens 10 min Encourage students to share what they found.
 What is the lowest score they found for each alien?
 What strategies did they use?
 Did they notice any useful patterns?
 Document camera Make and Share Boards 15 min Invite students to create their own pixel designs in the Blank Handout and exchange designs for their peers to find the lowest scores they can on these new boards.
-Hide the Pixels Blank Handout Debrief Mindset Message 5 min Ask students to reflect on the importance of believing in themselves.
-Ask for some volunteers to share a time when they believed in themselves during the activity or a time when they surprised themselves in what they could do during the activity!
+Hide the Pixels Blank Handout Debrief Mindset Message 5 min Debrief the mindset messages for this activity.